Valois, Pointe-Claire

 Valois (/fr/) is a neighbourhood in the city of Pointe-Claire, Quebec, Canada.
 It was once a separate village, many years ago, but was then merged with Pointe-Claire in 1911.

+Valois used to be a beach destination in the late 1800s to early 1900s, but now public access to the beach is minimal: either via the Pointe-Claire Nautical Centre or the Valois dog park beach.